:: micsaund.com ::

 I'll wait to actually try one, which will be difficult as there are no arcades left in my part of town any longer, but maybe I'll run across an UltraPin on a trip sometime.
 At first, I didn't like the sound of the Pinball 2000 platform either, but it turned-out OK if a bit short-lived.
 At $6000, they are a bit more than a traditional pinball machine, but maybe with the lack of maintenance, they'll actually be possible to find in some arcades.

-3 Responses to “Is the next evolution of pinball completely virtual?”
+3 thoughts on “Is the next evolution of pinball completely virtual?”

 I went to check it out in Santa Clara, CA. I was in awe and a lot of people were too.
 Very Cool.